VanAdcox/ImgToAscii/README.md

-# ImgToAscii
-Turn a .png to ascii art
+Simple script to convert .png files into ascii art

+Place pngs into \images\

+Run script

+Check \output\ for results